arikaufman/StudyBuddyPlannerPublicBackend/README.md

 To better illustrate the technologies used in this API, the following diagrams were created to communicate some key components of the design:

 ### Tech Stack
 The first diagram, shown below, illustrates the entire tech stack of the application.
-It all languages and services used for the implementation, for both the front end (seperate repo), and back end (the current repo).
+It shows all languages and services used for the implementation, for both the front end (seperate repo), and back end (the current repo).

 ![Tech Stack](Images/TechStack.png)